NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 ![Image of Wow Airlines Legroom when you upgrade](https://rsz.io/nicoleabuhakmeh.github.io/img/Iceland_wowairlines_legroom.JPG)
 <i>Wow.
 WowAirlines Legroom really is pretty awesome when you're in an exit row.</i>

 We stepped off the plane at 4am Iceland time into a dreary yet magical world.
 Daylight was just starting to break as we picked up our tiny little manual rental car.
-A shiny red Chevy Sonic that was appropriate for maybe someone of my height (5’3) but not my husband’s 6’2 self.
+A shiny red Chevy Spark that was appropriate for maybe someone of my height (5’3) but not my husband’s 6’2 self.
 We managed to pack ourselves & gear in the little beast for our 5-day adventure!

 ![Image Tiny Chevy Spark](https://rsz.io/nicoleabuhakmeh.github.io/img/Iceland_Chevy_Spark.JPG)
-<I> I think next time we'll upgrade our car too, but this little baby did the trick for our few days. </i>
+<I> I think next time we'll upgrade our car too, but this little baby managed to the trick for our few days. </i>

 Car tip: Something we take for granted in the US is the use of our debit cards for any purchase from a few cents to as much as you can spend in your bank account.
-European counties had the chip and pin for many months, maybe even years before we did and we didn’t realize this before our trip.
+European counties have had the chip and pin long before it was rolled out here.
+We didn’t realize this before our trip.
 Enter in the exhausting ritual of buying a preloaded gas station ‘gift card’ for the amount of gas we may need to purchase in our rental.
 Another car tip: Stop for gas when you’re below a half tank, just in case.

 Our first stop was of course the [Blue Lagoon](http://www.bluelagoon.com/), what better way to kick off a vacation than a spa day.
 I had done a little research on what to expect at the bathhouse.
 I knew I had to shower <i>naked</i> making careful care to wash my hair of any products.
 What I did not do is share this knowledge with my husband.  ☺